metauni/metauni.github.io/index.md

 * 9/12/2021 - First open source release of the [metaboard](https://github.com/metauni/metaboard) (BS).
 * 18/12/2021 - First release of [private servers](https://metauni.org/posts/private/private).
 * 23/12/2021 - First release of persistent boards.
-* 27/12/2021 - First release of the [orb system](https://github.com/metauni/orb) for integrating Roblox's spatial voice into metauni.
+* 27/12/2021 - First release of the [Orb system](https://github.com/metauni/orb) for integrating Roblox's spatial voice into metauni.
-* 29/12/2021 - Re-release of the [admin commands](https://github.com/metauni/admin) and update to use new boards.
 * 8/1/2022 - Switch to spatial voice for metauni events.
 * 27/1/2022 - Integration of the Avatar Editor (by [phoebe](https://phoebeivy.dev)).
 * 8/6/2022 - Automated schedule deployment system (by Ethan and phoebe).
 * 7/7/2022 - First VR lecture.
 * 9/7/2022 - Metaboard v1 (led by BS).
 * 10/9/2022 - First [VR replay](https://youtu.be/s4dfwxzXEFM) (code by BS).
+* 17/11/2022 - First AI agents at metauni.

 Music in the Rising Sea: